kubekj/SSM_EHR_Classification/README.md

 - Class weights: [1.0, 7.143]
 - Bidirectional: True

-The model outputs metrics for AUROC, AUPRC, and accuracy, along with loss values for both training and validation sets.
+The model outputs metrics for AUROC, AUPRC, and accuracy, along with loss values, they can be found under `model_outputs/dssm_output/grid_search_results_with_bidirection.json` after running the training script.

 ## Baseline Models